JamesTech100/E06a-Particles-and-Screen-Shake/README.md

 # E06a-Particles-and-Screen-Shake

+-- The following assignment has been completed by James Ashcraft

 As with other exercises, Fork and Clone this repository.

 This exercise is an opportunity to experiment with the Particles2D node in Godot and to give you a script with which you can implement screen shake.